 There’s an ancient proverb that if you chase after two rabbits, you will end up with none.

 Multitasking, in other words, prevents us from actively listening to what someone is saying.
-Glancing at other people in the room, checking text messages or standing up to grab sugar for your coffee, also prevent us from giving our full attention to the speaker.
+Glancing at other people in the room, checking text messages, or standing up to grab sugar for your coffee, also prevents us from giving our full attention to the speaker.
 Driving while trying to listen to someone on the phone is something many of us do without thinking, but we’re sacrificing our attention to at least one of those two important tasks.

 We can become internally distracted by thoughts and emotions.